A Place for Us Greyhounds

 What does the term "adopted straight off of the farm or track" mean?

 The setting where Greyhounds are bred and taught to race is a "Greyhound farm".
 APFUG has a collaborative partnership with a Greyhound farm that is located near Lubbock.
 Dogs that are relinquished to the group from the family that raise them to race are kept there until a home or foster home is available.
 Persons who are qualified to adopt may visit dogs at this location to meet them in anticipation of adopting them.
 Only certain families or individuals are qualified to take a Greyhound directly from this environment and move them into their home.
-If a family has cats, small dogs, or young children--they cannot safely move one of these dogs directly into their home.
-Greyhounds adopted to families with cats, small dogs, and/or young children will need to adopt one of the dogs that has been in foster care; to see if they would be a suitable dog for their family.
+If a family has cats, small dogs, or young children--the group will try and determine if a dog is suitable for the home by preliminary testing and observation of the dog's temperament/prey drive.
 It's a very special and unique opportunity to move a Greyhound directly into one's home after their career has ended--you'll be surprised at how quickly they acclimate!
-"Straight off of the track" refers to Greyhounds that are adpted at the race track and there are adoption groups located at all of the race tracks in the United States.
+"Straight off of the track" refers to Greyhounds that are adopted at the race track and there are adoption groups located at all of the race tracks in the United States.
+A Place for Us Greyhound Rescue tends to get full-blooded Greyhounds that were bred to race--but did not do well in the preliminaries.
+These dogs are affectionately referred to as "Racing School Drop-outs".
+The drop-outs are often quite young and lots of fun!

 What does the adoption fee cover and is it refundable?

-The adoption fee of $200 covers most of the medical care required for a healthy Greyhound--this fee pays for a spay or neuter, dental, vaccinations, tests for tick fever and heartworm disease, collar/leash, and microchip.
-However, the costs for readying a dog to move into a home tend to be higher--in many cases upwards of $500 due to issues such as: care required for sick or mistreated Greyhounds, problems that might arise in foster care, payment for boarding dogs, supplies for dogs, diagnostic tests and evaluation for injured dogs, and surgical repair for injured dogs.
+The adoption fee of $350 covers most of the medical care required for a healthy Greyhound--this fee pays for a spay or neuter, dental, vaccinations, tests for tick fever and heartworm disease, collar/leash, and microchip.
+However, the costs for readying a dog to move into a home tend to be higher--in many cases upwards of $500 due to issues such as: care required for sick or mistreated Greyhounds/Lurchers.
+In some cases, problems might arise in foster care and necessary payments for boarding dogs, supplies for dogs, diagnostic tests and evaluation for injured dogs, and surgical repair for injured dogs.
 The adoption fee is nonrefundable.
-The payment is held for ten business days in the event that irreconcilable difficulties arise.
+FEES WERE INCREASED IN 2021 DUE TO THE HIGH EXPENSES OF PROVIDING COMPREHENSIVE AND MEANINGFUL CARE FOR THE DOGS.

 Once I adopt a Greyhound, can I get their papers and pedigree?